Grant opportunities under the Indigenous Advancement Strategy

 - 1.6 Research and Evaluation

-A description of the programs, including details of the outcomes sought and the types of activities that can be funded is at Annexure 1 of the Indigenous Advancement Strategy Grant Guidelines.
+A description of the programs, including details of the outcomes sought and the types of activities that can be funded is at Appendix 1: IAS Program Information - Indigenous Advancement Strategy (IAS) Grant Opportunity Guidelines Agency Collaborates.